xitrenkiy/apichu-react-app/README.md

 - 📦 Fetch data from PokeAPI using the Fetch API
 - 🧩 Modular and reusable React components
 - 🎨 Custom CSS styling (without Tailwind)
-- ⚡ Responsive design for both desktop and mobile devices
 - 🔄 Dynamic data fetching and rendering

 ---